 standards of quality.
 Our performance has a

 direct and indirect impact on the economy and

 communities where we do business.

 Our brands are well-known and loved worldwide.
-Built on the simple idea of bringing flavor and enjoyment to our consumers, we have grown into a multi-billion dollar company with 41 brands around the world.
+Built on the simple idea of bringing flavor and enjoyment to our consumers, we have grown into a multi-billion dollar company with around 34 core brands around the world.
 Two brands – Extra® and Orbit® – have achieved the incredible milestone of becoming billion-dollar brands.

 In order for us to make a positive contribution to the well-being of people and the planet, it’s critical that we keep growing our business.

 A key component to long-term growth is our continued focus on innovation – a commitment shared across all functions of the business.
-This means finding more efficient means of production, developing break-through packaging formats and identifying new ways to reach our consumers – like our unique social and digital media initiatives.
+This means finding more efficient means of production, developing break-through packaging formats and identifying new ways to reach our consumers.

 Innovation has been a constant throughout our history–from advertising with mile-long billboards to leading the way in oral care research.
 Doing things differently has taken Wrigley to new heights.